City of Perth Skyworks: Overview

 The Skyworks show usually ran for half an hour and involved fireworks launched from multiple barges in the middle of Perth Water and, for many years up until 2012, included launches from various buildings in the CBD.
 Earlier Skyworks shows had also occasionally seen firing points that included the Narrows Bridge, off moving boats and jet skis on the river, and fireworks suspended from helicopters.
-The fireworks are choreographed to a soundtrack which is broadcast on the event's main sponsoring radio station while the fireworks are underway, with a different theme given to the soundtrack every year.
+The fireworks were choreographed to a soundtrack which was broadcast on the event's main sponsoring radio station while the fireworks were underway, with a different theme given to the soundtrack every year.
 The Skyworks show was accompanied by supporting events and entertainment including concerts, festivals, amusement rides, food markets, and an air show with aircraft demonstrations and aerobatics displays over the river.

-Many people travel into the inner city to watch the event, while some people camp out from early morning to get the best view.
-The City of Perth initiates road closures surrounding the Perth foreshore as early as 6am on the morning of Skyworks, and encourages spectators to use public transport to get to and from the event.
+Many people travelled into the inner city to watch the event, while some people camped out from early morning to get the best view.
+The City of Perth initiated road closures surrounding the Perth foreshore as early as 6am on the morning of Skyworks, and encouraged spectators to use public transport to get to and from the event.
 Popular vantage points to watch the show included Langley Park, Elizabeth Quay, the South Perth foreshore, Sir James Mitchell Park and Kings Park.
 Perth Esplanade had also been a former major vantage point until the Elizabeth Quay development commenced in 2013.
-Some spectators view the show from buildings in the CBD or from boats moored on the Swan River, while others can be found watching from the tops of hills and bridges and from suburban streets and neighbourhoods that give views to the city, with the relatively flat nature of the Swan Coastal Plain allowing viewing from such elevated suburban locations.
+Some spectators viewed the show from buildings in the CBD or from boats moored on the Swan River, while others could be found watching from the tops of hills and bridges and from suburban streets and neighbourhoods that give views to the city, with the relatively flat nature of the Swan Coastal Plain allowing viewing from such elevated suburban locations.
 At its height over 300,000 spectators would regularly attend the event in the city; more than 400,000 spectators attended the show in 2004.
 In 2020, 250,000 people attended Skyworks.
-A delayed telecast of the show has usually been broadcast by the event's major television sponsor since the mid-1990s and usually takes place a few hours after the event finishes with a simulcast on the radio.
-Another telecast replay usually takes place on the following weekend.
+A delayed telecast of the show was usually broadcast by the event's major television sponsor since the mid-1990s and usually took place a few hours after the event finished with a simulcast on the radio.
+Another telecast replay usually took place on the following weekend.

 In 2020 the City of Perth Skyworks was sponsored by the City of Perth, Lotterywest, Channel Nine and Mix 94.5.
 The City of South Perth also contributed funding to the event.
 The total budget for the 2019 event was $1,912,534, which included the cost of the fireworks as well as funding to stage supporting events and provide services such as first aid, portable toilets and traffic management.
 Lotterywest provided $435,000 in funding in the form of a grant.

-Despite its popularity with the general public, the staging of Skyworks has been a divisive issue for retail businesses in the city.
+Despite its popularity with the general public, the staging of Skyworks was a divisive issue for retail businesses in the city.